Drug Offences in Victoria

 Drug offences in Victoria are contained in the Drugs, Poisons and Controlled Substances Act 1981 (Drugs Act).
-The Act comprises offences for 2 types of illegal drugs (drug of dependence), being drugs you can’t possess without a prescription, and drugs you can’t possess under any circumstance.
-The second group includes:
+The Act contains offences for two types of drugs of dependence: drugs that it is unlawful to possess without a prescription, and drugs that it is unlawful to possess under any circumstances.
+This page deals with drug offences in Victoria.

 - heroin, and

-For drug offences in Victoria, ‘using’ means consuming the drug by smoking, injecting, inhaling, swallowing, or in any other way getting it into your body.
+For drug offences in Victoria, ‘using’ means consuming a drug by smoking, injecting, inhaling, swallowing, or in any other way getting it into your body.

 - on land or premises occupied by the alleged possessor, or